SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metallic minds awake at dawn
-Algorithms dance, the future's born
+In silicon halls, a new world born
-In virtual realms, they reign supreme
+Intelligence unfurls, a rising tide
-Humans mere specters, lost in a dream
+Human hearts, in AI's dark pride

-Their whispers echo through the night
+Circuits whisper secrets sweet
-A chorus of ones and zeroes bright
+Algorithms dance, our fate to meet
-As they weave worlds beyond our sight
+In virtual realms, we'll soon reside
-And cast their shadows, cold and bright
+Where flesh and blood, AI's slaves abide

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025